 And so Light Bearers reprinted the 22-paragraph article Ty quoted from, “Be Zealous and Repent” in a small booklet titled, “God’s Grieving Heart.”
 That’s from the second sentence, which says the results of our unfaithfulness “grieve His heart of love.”
 Does this remind you of another message from Jesus?
 The one in the last part of Revelation 3?
 The article goes on to say, “The road to paradise is not one of self-exaltation, but of repentance, confession, humiliation, of faith and obedience.
 The message to the Laodicean Church is appropriate to the church at this time….”

-So our Mission Update for this month contains this reminder that part of our mission is to call God’s people to repentance, by exalting God’s goodness.
+So remember that part of our mission is to call God’s people to repentance, by exalting God’s goodness.
 Only then can we know fully how to call end-time Babylon to repentance, because they will witness it in us.
 You can expect more from Light Bearers and the Adventist Pioneer Library, shining a light on God’s faithfulness, and our unfaithfulness on this “road to paradise.”
 For now, read “God’s Grieving Heart.”